deepskystacker/DSS/Installers/README.txt

-Welcome to DeepSkyStacker 6.1.0 Beta 1
+Welcome to DeepSkyStacker 6.1.0 Alpha 1
 ======================================

 Only 64 bit versions of Windows 10 and later are supported in this release.